-- 3. Conduct additional safety meetings in the following situations: - a.
-Anytime the crew is exposed to a new hazard (e.g. driving hazards, new equipment, high tension wires or any other site concern, etc.) - b.
+- b.
 Whenever a new crew member or independent contractor arrives (This may be delegated to the foreperson). - c.
 Anytime there is a significant change in work site or multiple work sites the foreperson at each site should conduct a Safety Orientation. - 3.
 See to it that safety literature is properly distributed: - a.
 Give General Safety Guidelines for Production, written, orally or posted, to all those who report directly to the site for hire, such as casual hires and see that they sign an Employee Acknowledgment. - b.
-Return signed Employee Acknowledgments to the Production Office Coordinator daily. - c.
+Return signed Employee Acknowledgments to the Production Manager daily. - c.
 Distribute AMPTP Safety Bulletins (available at safetyontheset.com) relating to specific hazards as they occur and/or attach to the call sheet (e.g. road conditions, extreme weather, etc.). - d.
 With help from the Production Safety Representative, see to it that special literature, such as Safety Data Sheets (SDS) or industrial hygiene test results are available if requested by any crew member. - 4.
 Document all safety activities: - a.
 Document all safety training using the daily Production Report. - b.
-Forward copies to the Production Office Coordinator.
+Forward copies to the Production Manager.

 - 1. See to it that all vehicles are inspected daily to be sure they are free from recognized hazards and correct any that are found.
 This can be done by the operator. - 2.
 See to it that safety equipment is provided and being used (e.g. wheel chocks, back up warning signal, deadman switches on elevated truck lifts, etc.). - 3.
 Verify, again, that your crew has the proper license(s) to operate assigned equipment and vehicles. - 4.
-Consult with the UPM and/or the Production Safety Representative to resolve safety concerns. - 5.
+Consult with the Line Producer and/or the Production Safety Representative to resolve safety concerns. - 5.
 Correct any hazards discovered on equipment and vehicles. - 6.
 Enforce the General Safety Guidelines for Production.
 Use the Safety Warning Notice (Form 12) to document verbal warnings, and disciplinary actions. - 7.
 Resolve crew safety issues.

-- 1. Respond to all work site emergencies and accidents that result in death, serious injury, hospitalization, major property damage or events that create imminent danger: - 2.
+- 1. Respond to all work site emergencies and accidents affecting the crew. - 2.
 Summon emergency medical assistance immediately (911). - 3.
 Clear the area and protect the crew from further injury. - 4.
 Preserve evidence for further investigation. - 5.
-Immediately notify the UPM.
-If not available, notify the 1st AD and the Production Safety Representative.
+Immediately notify the Line Producer.
+If not available, notify the 1st AD/Stage Manager and the Production Safety Representative. - 6.
+See that the Accident Investigation Report (Form 9) is completed and submitted to the Production Manager.